haochenuw/coupgame/Notes.md

 TODO:

-- Show player who is who
+- ~~Show player who is who~~ Monday, May 24, 2021

 - Disable action when it's not their turn.

-- Coup action and Game over logic
+- ~~Coup action~~ Monday, May 24, 2021

+- ~~Game over logic~~ Wednesday, May 26, 2021

+- ~~Rematch~~ Wednesday, May 26, 2021

+- Random distribute initial cards to players.

+- Challengable actions.
+    - define a new action that's challengable
+    - handle challenge requests
+    - handle challenge confirm
+    - handle reveal requests
+    - send result of challenge.